-ASU 2015-11 requires that entities measure inventory at the lower of cost or net realizable value (LCNRV), provided they don’t use the last-in-last-out method (LIFO) or the retail inventory method.
+ASU 2015-11 requires that entities measure inventory at the lower of cost or net realizable value (LCNRV), provided they don’t use the last-in-first-out method (LIFO) or the retail inventory method.
 Entities using LIFO or the retail inventory method will continue to use the lower of cost or market (where market is replacement cost).
 Entities using the first-in-first-out (FIFO), average cost, or any other cost flow methods (other than LIFO and the retail inventory methods) should use the lower of cost or net realizable value approach.

 So, where applicable, market is being replaced by net realizable value.